 Rachel continues: “Even in normal night-time pilotage circumstances, lights that are ashore can be easily confused with those afloat.

-“But add in the fact there might be lots of boats leaving an event, be it fireworks or an air display for example, all at the same time and all lit up, with large numbers of ferries and pleasure boats moving people around the harbour, and cars moving in surrounding car parks, spotting lights amongst the back-scatter is more testing.
+“But add in the fact there might be lots of boats leaving an event, be it fireworks or an air display for example, all at the same time and all lit up, with large numbers of ferries (see also Ships and Commercial Boats)and pleasure boats moving people around the harbour, and cars moving in surrounding car parks, spotting lights amongst the back-scatter is more testing.

 “Being able to keep a proper lookout and identify lit marks and nominated positions by night is a core skill in advanced pilotage.”

 Having confidence in your ability to pilot safely after dark is a massive factor in ensuring the safety of all on board.
 However, the unexpected can still arise and at night incidents can be much more dramatic than if they happened during the day.

 For pleasure vessels less than 13.7m in length there are no statutory requirements for safety equipment other than those required under SOLAS V.